FightingSu/comp9331_20t1_assn1/Readme.md

 # Readme

 These code are for the assignment 1, COMP9331.
-In this project, a simple distribute hash table is implemented.
+In this project, a simple distributed hash table is implemented.

 ## Description

-These code implemented a simple distribute hash table and corresponding operation, including:
+These code implemented a simple distributed hash table and corresponding operation, including:

 + a single node can join, leave system
 + each node will send heartbeat packets to detect abrupt leave